linxGnu/go-adder/README.md

 ## RandomCellAdder

 * A `LongAdder` with simple strategy of preallocating atomic cell and select random cell for update.
-* Faster than JDK LongAdder in multi-routine (race) benchmark but slower in case of single routine (no race).
+* Slower than JDK LongAdder but faster in summing.
+* 1.5-2x faster than atomic adder.
 * Consume ~1KB to store cells, which is often larger than JDK LongAdder which number of cells is dynamic.

 ```